Bandon Dunes Golf: The Ultimate Guide to Visiting the World’s Best Golf Resort

 If budget is a concern, consider getting a group caddie.
 It’s basically a caddie who will walk with your group, give you lines, strategy, read putts and so on – but you’ll carry your own bag.

-For a foursome expect to pay $40 per person for a group caddie.
+For a foursome expect to pay $50 per person.

 Can I take a cart at Bandon Dunes?